Skip to Main Content

 Another fad diet disproven.
 This time it’s Paleo.

-A new study confirms that fad diets -- in this case, the Paleo or “cave man” diet -- aren’t worth their weight in salt.
+Yet another study confirms again that fad diets -- in this case, the Paleo or “cave man” diet -- aren’t worth their weight in salt.
 (Don’t you love it when new scientific research confirms what we’ve been saying all along??)
-While unanticipated adverse effects of following fad diets is not news to us, we’re thankful for yet another reminder that a more balanced eating approach is best.
+While unanticipated adverse effects of following fad diets is not news to us, we’re thankful for every reminder that a more balanced eating approach is best.

 Here’s what the researchers found: the 44 Paleo followers who participated in the study had higher levels of bacteria that produces trimethylamine-n-oxide (TMAO) as compared to the control group (We’ve discussed the correlation between TMAO and heart disease before.
 TMAO is the compound linked to red meat.)
 Elevated TMAO levels are associated with an increase in the risk of heart disease - and not by a little, by a LOT.